dmhuehol/EnvAn-WN/README.md

 IGRAimpfil: current (6/14/17) version of MATLAB function to import IGRA v1 data and output ALL useful sounding structures (filtered, goodfinal, and warmnosesfinal being the most important).
 Updated 6/14/17 to add help, make input_file a usable input, and remove tic/toc.

+newtip: current (6/20/17) version of MATLAB function to create a custom Data Cursor tooltip using variables from within a parent function.
+Must be nested within another function.
+This version of newtip is specifically designed to work with wnaltplot and wnaltyearplot, but the method could be easily adapted to work with other situations.

 nosedetect: current (6/14/17) version of MATLAB function to separate a soundings data structure into warmnose and nonwarmnose structures, with the warmnose structure also containing a structure with details about the warmnose(s).
 A little clumsy right now, but noseplotfind is usually preferable anyways.
 Updated 6/14/17 to standardize help format and make small editing changes within the function.

 rhumplot: current (6/14/17) version of MATLAB function to generate a figure with charts of relative humidity (%) vs pressure and relative humidity vs height from input sounding number and sounding data structure.
 Additionally, takes a guess at the cloud base height and returns this 1x2 array (pressure level, height) as output. rhumplot is called within soundplots--this function only needs to be used if the user does not want other plots.
 Updated 6/14/17 to fix freezing temperature and standardize the help format.